willfaught/paige/README.md

 ### Image

-The `paige/image` shortcode provides a figure with a centered image and an optional, centered caption.
+The `paige/image` shortcode provides a figure with a centered image.

 ```
 {{< paige/image